RakhithJK/rnwood-smtp4dev-wiki/Installation.md

 ## How to run smtp4dev in Windows IIS

+Make sure you have installed the [ASP.NET Core Runtime - Windows Hosting Bundle](https://dotnet.microsoft.com/permalink/dotnetcore-current-windows-runtime-bundle-installer) so that IIS can host ASP.NET Core apps.

 Download a smtp4dev release and unzip.
 You must pick the `win-x64` version.

-Create a site in IIS and set the path to where you unzipped smtp4dev.
+Create a site in IIS and set the root path to where you unzipped smtp4dev (do not point at `wwwroot` or `ClientApp`).
 You can also host in a virtual directory under another site, but don't forget to convert the directory to an application.

 Grant permission to the IIS app pool to read and modify the files.
 The principal name is `IIS APPPOOL\<name>` where `<name>` is the name of the app pool, which is the name of the site you created unless you changed something.